 'But at the same time, I was with somebody I loved.
 I was following my dream of being a musician and already I was in a band and making an album.
 You could take your mind either way.'
-Many of the songs Brix and Mark E Smith created together, such as Hotel Bloedel, are

 Many of the songs Brix and Mark E Smith created together, such as Hotel Bloedel, are considered classics in The Fall canon.
 She also had her own project, the band The Adult Net, but despite success she struggled with anxiety.
 Mark's intractable and unpredictable behaviour, coupled with his prodigious drug habit, led to the relationship crumbling.